 ‘We’ll see each other again’: Trump bids farewell to Washington

-Outgoing US president Donald Trump said it had been “the honour of a lifetime” to serve as president of the United States as he left the White House for the final time as president.
+Outgoing US president Donald Trump said it had been “the honour of a lifetime” to serve as president of the United States as he left the White House for the final time.

 Speaking to journalists as he boarded the Marine One helicopter, Mr Trump said: “We’ve had an amazing four years.
 I just want to say goodbye, but hopefully it’s not a long-term goodbye, we’ll see each other again,” he said.